solnqnlp/Triatominae_SpRichness/README.md

 # Triatominae_SpRichness
 Functions used in Ceccarelli et al. Temporal, spatial and ecological analysis of Argentinean triatomine species, vectors of Chagas disease.
-Submitted to Scientific Data.
+Submitted to Scientific Data Journal.

 File description: